NCAR/MYNN-EDMF/tests/README.md

     * non-precip StCu, ocean point (40.84°N, 66.80°W) on Mar 07, 2024
 * Input:

-    * Input file for clr case is generated using WRF
+    * Input files are generated using WRF

 * To run the CI tests offline:
     ```